clipdealer/org.octris.core/doc/manual/01-introduction/01-overview.markdown

 further -- you probably will be out of luck with this framework.

-Before you start developing applications, you should have a look at chapter 1.2, the requirements, to make sure you can fulfill all requirements regarding the server the application is intended to run on.
+Before you start developing applications, you should have a look at chapter 1.2 -- the requirements -- to make sure you can fulfill all requirements regarding the server the application is intended to run on.

 Questions & answers